 Life is Strange

-The mechanic of rewinding time is really well integrated into the game and is actually really fun to keep going back in the current moment to make a different decision to your initial one.
-Of course many decisions will have long tail affects, which you wont actually see the result of until much later on.
+The mechanic of rewinding time is really well integrated into the game and is actually really fun to keep going back and making different decisions to affect immediate outcomes.
+Of course many decisions will have long tail affects which you wont actually see the result of until much later on.

-As the game progresses, Max learns more about what her powers allow her to do and the effects that her jumping through time actually has – sometimes to a tear-inducing effect.
+As the game progresses Max learns more about what her powers allow her to do and the effects that her time jumping actually has – sometimes to tear-inducing effect.

 Her powers give herself and her best friend, Chloe, a unique advantage as they begin to dig into the dark underbelly of Arcadia Bay and into the disappearance of local girl Rachel Amber.